-- On-line portal available in the Group's website; - 24/7 hotline reachable from all countries relevant to the Group, operated independently by a service provider.
+- On-line portal available on the Group's website; - 24/7 hotline reachable from all countries relevant to the Group, operated independently by a service provider, and available in local language.

 The Company encourages potential whistle-blowers to disclose their identity through enforcing its non-retaliation policy and guaranteeing confidentiality.
 The Company encourages potential whistle-blowers to disclose their identity through enforcing its non-retaliation policy and guaranteeing confidentiality to the extent reasonably possible, however complaints made anonymously are treated and analysed with the same diligence.